conduktor/conduktor-docs/docs/gateway/how-to/crypto-shredding.md

 </TabItem>
 </Tabs>

-The reference documentation has more information about [configuring Encryption in Gateway](/gateway/interceptors/data-security/encryption/encryption-configuration/#encryption-configuration---how-to-encrypt).
+The reference documentation has more information about [configuring Encryption in Gateway](/gateway/interceptors/data-security/encryption/encryption-configuration/#encryption-configuration---how-to-encrypt) for other use-cases.

 ### 3: Producing encrypted data